 Revolution and Rebellion

-Justice and Law
+When Justice Opposes Law

 Classes and Readings

-Thucydides, History of the Peloponnesian War
+- Thucydides, History of the Peloponnesian War, Revolution at Corcyra

-Rousseau, Social Contract
+- Rousseau, The Social Contract

-Leo Tolstoy, Hadji Murat
+- Tolstoy, Hadji Murad

 At the St. John’s College Summer Academy, the community formed among students is a natural extension of the friendships and ideas formed in the classroom.
 To this end, Summer Academy students experience life at St. John’s by taking lessons in croquet, swing dancing, sailing, and choral singing.
 Students’ conversations about justice, nature, and law will continue as they are taken on a tour of the Maryland State House and attend a performance of Shakespeare’s The Tempest by the Annapolis Shakespeare Company.